 - Shareholders and investors: Anything related to company finances or the profit making potential of the business should be shared with investors.

-- Customers: Your customers are the core of your business and it’s good practice to keep them up to date.
-This could include issues such as a serious data breach, a product recall, or problems with the website.
+- Customers: Your customers are the core of your business and it's good practice to keep them up to date.
+This could include issues such as a serious data breach, changes to your normal operating hours, or problems with the website.

 - The press: If a problem is likely to become public, it's advisable to inform the press as soon as possible to avoid false information being leaked.
 This includes legal allegations against your business or serious financial problems.